John Roshchin

-Metropolitan John (secular name Georgy Yevgenyevich Roshchin, Георгий Евгеньевич Рощин; 22 October 1974, Moscow) is a retired Metropolitan of the Russian Orthodox Church.
+Metropolitan John (secular name Georgy Yevgenyevich Roshchin, Георгий Евгеньевич Рощин; 22 October 1974) is a retired Metropolitan bishop of the Russian Orthodox Church.

-During 2014-2018 he served as the US-based titular bishop of Naro-Fominsk, vicar of the Patriarch of Moscow and all Russia.
+From 2014 to 2018, he served as US-based titular bishop of Naro-Fominsk, vicar of the Patriarch of Moscow and all Russia.
 Metropolitan John is also the former administrator of the Patriarchal Parishes in the USA.

 Biography

 Early life

-In 1991, he graduated from Secondary School №4 in Moscow with depth study of English Language.

-In 1991-1993, he studied at the Faculty of Law of the Sholokhov Moscow State University for Humanities with a specialization.
-During the same period, he served as an altar boy of the Church of the Life-Giving Trinity on Sparrow Hills.
+In 1991, he graduated from Secondary School No. 4 in Moscow, studying the English language.
+From 1991 to 1993, he studied law at the Sholokhov Moscow State University for Humanities.
+During the same period, he served as an altar boy at the Church of the Life-Giving Trinity on Sparrow Hills.

-During 1993-1994, he held obediences at the Pskov-Caves Monastery.

-From 1994-1997, he studied at the Moscow Theological Seminary.
-During the seminary training he served guide of the Church archaeological cabinet at the Moscow Theological Academy and Seminary.

-In 1996-1997, he worked as a staff member of the Publishing Council of the Russian Orthodox Church specializing in drafting liturgical guidelines.

-In 1997, he was appointed the Secretariat for Inter-Christian Relations of the Moscow Patriarchate’s Synodal Department for External Church Affairs.
+From 1993 to 1994, he held obediences at the Pskov-Caves Monastery.
+From 1994 to 1997, he studied at the Moscow Theological Seminary.
+During seminary training, he served as the guide of the Church archaeological cabinet at the Moscow Theological Academy and Seminary.
+In 1996–1997, he worked as a staff member of the Publishing Council of the Russian Orthodox Church, specializing in drafting liturgical guidelines.
+In 1997, he was appointed the Secretariat for Inter-Christian Relations of the Moscow Patriarchate's Synodal Department for External Church Affairs.

 In December 1998, he was a member of the Moscow Patriarchate's delegation at the Eighth Assembly of the World Council of Churches (Harare, Zimbabwe) and was elected to the WCC Central Committee.

-During 1999-2000, he studied at Saint Vladimir's Orthodox Theological Seminary in Crestwood, New York.
-In 2000-2002, he studied at the Faculty of Philosophy at the Catholic University of America in Washington, DC.
+From 1999 to 2000, he studied at Saint Vladimir's Orthodox Theological Seminary in Crestwood, New York.
+From 2000 to 2002, he studied at the Faculty of Philosophy at the Catholic University of America in Washington, DC.

-From 2003 to 2009, as a member of the Secretariate on Church and Society of the Synodal Department for External Church Relations, he was in charge of inter-religious communication, including interaction with the Interreligious Council of Russia and the SNG Interreligious Council, and international interfaith organizations, was a member of the Commission of the Conference of European Churches "Islam in Europe", participated in the preparation and conduct of the Fourth, Fifth, and Sixth Meetings of the joint Russian-Iranian commission "Islam-Christianity".
+From 2003 to 2009, as a member of the Secretariat on Church and Society of the Synodal Department for External Church Relations, he was in charge of inter-religious communication, including interaction with the Interreligious Council of Russia, the SNG Interreligious Council, and international interfaith organizations.
+As a member of the "Islam in Europe" Commission of the Conference of European Churches, he participated in preparing and conducting the Fourth, Fifth, and Sixth Meetings of the Russian-Iranian "Islam-Orthodoxy" joint commission.